d1msk1y/eclipto-rs/README.md

   change bar themes on the fly)
 - [nitrogen](https://github.com/l3ib/nitrogen) wallpaper manager

 Eclipto is published on aur, so you can install it with your favorite aur helper.
+Otherwise you can [build it with rust](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html#building-and-running-a-cargo-project)

 ```bash
 yay -S eclipto-rs-1.0.0-x86_64.tar.gz